Our Team

 Inspired by a summer teaching fellowship to pursue a career in education, Laura Zahn founded Generation Teach in March 2014 to scale summer teaching fellowships in partnership with district and charter schools.
 A former Breakthrough Teaching Fellow, Instructional Coach, Executive & Program Director, national board member, and Chief Academic Officer, Laura has served as a middle- and high-school teacher, middle-school principal, school improvement consultant, and NH Department of Education School Improvement Grant (SIG) Consultant.
 A recipient of a Paul Douglas Teaching Scholarship, Laura graduated summa cum laude with a B.A. in English and Humanities from Messiah College and holds an M.A. in liberal studies from Dartmouth College and an M.S. in educational administration from National University, as well as experienced educator credentials in English grades 5-12 and K-12 principal leadership.

-▶︎ Marco Alfaro, Director of Denver Programs
+▶︎ Marco Alfaro, Senior Director, Denver Programs

 Marco Alfaro started his career in education as a first-grade teacher in Denver Public Schools.
 Throughout his career, he has taught K-5 in English and Spanish and taught STEM to all primary grade levels.
 Marco started his journey with Generation Teach in the summer of 2019 as an academic coach.
 He joins the Generation Teach team full-time in 2022.